siggib007/PiVault/README.md

 When you fetch a stored value, the decrypted string is printed in red font by default.
 You can change this by defining an environment variable called VALUECOLOR and setting it to one these colors: black, red, green, orange, blue, purple, cyan, lightgrey, darkgrey, lightred, lightgreen, yellow, lightblue, pink, lightcyan.

-Check out `Environment Variables.txt` for full details of possible environment variables, for each storage engine and reach out if you have questions.

 If you initiate the script without any arguments, except maybe the vault argument, you will be dropped into an interactive shell.

+If you set an environment variable called QUIET and set it to true all non essential output is suppressed and if you provide no command you get the help output.
+There is no interactive shell in quiet mode

+Check out `Environment Variables.txt` for full details of possible environment variables, and reach out if you have questions.
+There is also `EnvExamples.md` that calls out what environment variable are important for each storage engine.

+If you rather have a configuration file, you can create one with the create option, as well through the Preference window in the GUI.
+You should never put any passwords in this configuration file and always keep them in environment variables.

 You can also accomplish everything by using just command arguments.

 ```
 Here are the commands you can use: